 I wouldn’t slight anyone a bit if he headed to Walt Disney World without dipping his feet in a pool.
 We’ve done it several times.
 But, sometimes the Disney World pools are so inviting that you have to throw on your swimsuit and jump in!
-Here’s our winners for the five best pools at Walt Disney World and why you need to check them out!
+Here are our winners for the five best pools at Disney World and why you need to check them out!

 Animal Kingdom Lodge – Jambo House